era/elias.sh/markdown/posts/opentelemetry_timeseries_metrics_and_a_bit_of_rust.md

 }
 ```

-That code uses the `opentelemetry_otlp` crate to define our new pipeline and the export config is pushing metrics to a OpenTelemetry Collector I have running on that port.
-More about it on the next section.
+That code uses the `opentelemetry_otlp` crate to define our new pipeline.

 Now we need to call that method on our main: